 Micalizio, 56, who lived with mental health issues, was shot dead April 26 in a hail of bullets from two Butte County sheriff’s deputies.
-On July 20, her family filed a federal civil rights complaint seeking a jury trial and unspecified damages from Butte County, sheriff’s deputies Charles Lair and Mary Baker, and Sheriff Kory Honea.
+On July 20, her family filed a federal civil rights complaint seeking a jury trial and unspecified damages from Butte County, sheriff’s deputies Charles Lair and Mary Barker, and Sheriff Kory Honea.

 “It would have been apparent to any law enforcement officer adequately trained to contact and communicate with persons suffering from mental illness that … Micalizio was experiencing mental illness, as opposed to engaging in criminal conduct,” says the complaint, filed in the Sacramento Division of the U.S. District Court, Eastern District of California.

-“(Lair and Baker) fired their weapons with such reckless abandon that a stray bullet hit the occupied residence in front of which they shot … Micalizio,” the complaint alleges.
+“(Lair and Barker) fired their weapons with such reckless abandon that a stray bullet hit the occupied residence in front of which they shot … Micalizio,” the complaint alleges.
 “The bullet entered one of the residence’s bedrooms … pierced a dresser at one end and exited out the other end.”